Day-hiking

 • Pocket knife, for harvesting mushrooms at the very least.
 I cannot live without mine

-• A piece of ruler cut down to about 2" to put next to stuff for scale (or, a penny works fine)
+• Thin plastic ruler cut down to about 2" to put next to stuff for scale (or, a penny works fine)

-• Pocket magnifier--just a cheapo flip-out one--for looking at stuff (glass lens--plastic is terrible)
+• Pocket magnifier--just a cheapo flip-out one--for looking at stuff (glass is better than plastic)

 • Ziploc bags--to put stuff in (not mushrooms, though--they'll cook if it's hot out)